 - In Chongqing, we operate a wholly owned MDI production complex.

-With around 126 million residents, Guangdong is the most populous province in China.
-The GDP growth of around 5% to 6% per year in Guangdong is driven by industrial investments of important BASF customer industries such as transportation, consumer goods, home and personal care.
+With around 127 million residents, Guangdong is the most populous province in China.
+The province is the economic growth engine of China and accounted for more than 10% of the country’s GDP in 2022.
+Guandong province is home to many BASF customers in fast-growing industries such as transportation, consumer goods, home and personal care, and electronics.
 This large and growing market is locally undersupplied in terms of its demand for chemicals.
 Zhanjiang has a deep-water seaport with easy access to shipments of raw materials and finished goods to and from other ports in China, Asia and other regions.
 It also offers the shortest sea routes between mainland China and Southeast Asia.
 The government of Guangdong province is committed to providing this area with world-class logistics infrastructure.
-It is also being developed as a key hub for new-energy vehicles, including battery-powered vehicles.

 Guangdong is home to key customers from fast-growing industries